Niels Trolle: Career

 After serving in several positions as an agent of the nobility, Trolle was elected as a land commissioner in Zealand in 1638.
 He became a member of the Admiralty Court in Bremerholm in 1639.
 In 1643, when the Torstensson War started, he served as a general provisioning commissioner until the spring of 1645, when Christian IV offered him the position of vice admiral.

 Trolle did not play a major role in the war as a naval officer.
 Although he was ordered to aid in the defense of the island of Bornholm in June 1645, the island fell before his forces could participate, and his fleet and company were confined in the Copenhagen harbor.

 In August, the Second Treaty of Bromsebro (Brømsebrofreden) was signed and in September he participated in the exchange of ratifications in Markaryd for which the fleet was unprepared.
 Christian IV was very angry at him for his attitude against his father-in-law, Holger Rosenkrantz, during the procession of nobles in 1646.

 In 1647, he was a member of a commission to investigate the financial condition.
-Then in August 1648, he followed Frederick III to Akershus Fortress and received the Order of the Elephant (Ridder af Elefantordenen, R.E.), the highest order of Denmark.
+Then in August 1648, he followed Frederick III to Akershus Fortress and received the Order of the Elephant (Ridder af Elefantordenen, R.E.), the highest order of Denmark-Norway.
 In February 1650, he joined the commission to report on the navy but resigned as vice-admiral due to infirmity in January 1651.
 He heard cases for Hannibal Sehested and Corfitz Ulfeldt, and in July was given a seat on the review commission to examine deliveries to Holmen.
 In 1655, he became a member of the newly established Admiralty.